-Applied behavior analysts are trained to navigate most problematic events and/or ethical issues that pop up while working; however, there may come a time when that individual is surprised by a situation and they do not know what to do.
+An ethical behavior analyst is trained to navigate most problematic events and/or ethical issues that pop up while working.
+There may come a time when a good behavior analyst is surprised by a situation, and they do not know what to do.

 As an applied behavior analyst, ethical concerns are common.
-Few professions involve the level of intimacy and in-home care that ABA does, so therapists must be aware of the potential pitfalls of their profession.
+Few professions involve the level of intimacy and in-home care that ABA does.
+Therapists must be aware of the potential pitfalls of their profession.
 From overbearing parents to overbooked schedules, therapists must bring compassion and commitment to their work to overcome ethical issues.

 The seven ethical issues applied behavioral analysts must consider are:

 - Self-Care Concerns

 - Inappropriate Parenting

 - Financial Concerns

 - Ethical Considerations Regarding Research

 Becoming an ABA therapist requires a high level of compassion for others.
 Therapists may be yelled at or even physically assaulted while caring for children with developmental disabilities.
 More commonly, therapists may feel emotionally overwhelmed and drained by their jobs.
 Behavioral therapists have a special obligation to uphold their scheduling commitments, for example.
 Children with autism spectrum disorder benefit from consistent schedules, so frequently calling in for mental health days is harmful to clients.